manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 But in terms of software quality, *knowing* about a bug and *being able* to fix, while certainly an important capability, is not the same as *being explicitly told* about a bug and being *forced* to fix it by the programming language itself!

 Turns out a lot of people think the same way, and saw the shortcomings of JavaScript in this area as serious enough that they decided to do something about it.
-These people wanted to put complex JavaScript applications into production with confidence, and saw the lack of type safety as such a crucial show-stopper that they created a new programming language - a beautiful and elegant language that can be summarized as "JavaScript, but with type safety": TypeScript.
+These people wanted to put complex JavaScript applications into production with confidence, and saw the lack of type-safety as such a crucial show-stopper that they created a new programming language - a beautiful and elegant language that can be summarized as "JavaScript, but with type-safety": TypeScript.

 Now, let me get the most pressing issue out of the way right here: No, everything you've learned so far was not learned in vain.
 Quite the opposite!
 That's because TypeScript has a very clever approach: It isn't a completely new language.
-Instead, it is based on JavaScript, and merely extends it with the type safety language constructs asked for above.
+Instead, it is based on JavaScript, and merely extends it with the type-safety language constructs asked for above.

 This means that every valid JavaScript code is also valid TypeScript code.